Dog Skin Allergies and Conditions

 The Difference Between Food Intolerance and Dog Food Allergies

 Food can be a major cause of skin issues, according to Dr. Morgan.
-“Grains tend to be incriminated a lot, however there can be many triggers,” she says.
+“Grains tend to be incriminated a lot, however, there can be many triggers,” she says.
 “Some dogs are allergic to protein sources like chicken or beef or fish.
-I have many patients that suffer with yeast overgrowth when they are fed diets high in carbohydrates of any type.
+I have many patients that suffer from yeast overgrowth when they are fed diets high in carbohydrates of any type.
 Most people blame grains, but peas, lentils, potatoes, and other starches can be just as bad.”

 “Food allergies are true allergies with an immune system reaction that causes the characteristic symptoms of itching, skin disease, facial swelling, or swelling of the ears,” explains Dr. Morgan.
 “Food intolerances usually result in vomiting or diarrhea and don’t create a typical allergic response.”

 Food intolerances in pets are similar to the digestive problems of people who get an upset stomach or diarrhea because of lactose intolerance.
 The best way to get rid of the problem: For people and their pets, identify the food causing the problem and eliminate it from the daily diet.

 Allergies and intolerances for your dog can be identified by the method described by Dr. Morgan in the diagnosis section of this article.

 Like people, dogs can be allergic to just about any food, but the grains and meats that are more likely to cause problems:

 It may seem overwhelming to care for a dog with food allergies.
 But it’s much simpler today than it was in the past.
 Many more wholesome foods are available, featuring a wide variety of protein and grains to meet your canine companion’s health needs.
 With a little care and education, you can keep your dog safe, happy, healthy, and well fed.
 But where do you find the right kind of food?